huijunchen9260/websrc/src/LunarEclipse.md

 ![Lunar2](pix/LunarEclipse/Lunar2.jpg)

-For some reason, if I did not zoom in, then I can see the light beside the moon, which is not visible by eyes, but can be captured by camera.
+For some reason, if I don’t zoom in, I can see the light beside the moon, which isn’t visible to the naked eye but can be captured by the camera.

 ![Lunar3](pix/LunarEclipse/Lunar3.jpg)